A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{System Disclosure}

-Section \ref{PC-Transparency} demonstrates that uncertainty in robotaxi services, spanning vehicle availability, arrival time, vehicle condition, and system status, can provoke user anxiety and erode trust.
+Sec. \ref{PC-Transparency} demonstrates that uncertainty in robotaxi services, spanning vehicle availability, arrival time, vehicle condition, and system status, could provoke user anxiety and erode trust.
 To mitigate these effects, we propose meaningful system disclosure at the hailing stage as a mechanism to enhance transparency.
-Such disclosure can be implemented across multiple levels: (1) Service disclosure, including supply availability and service coverage; (2) Trip predictive disclosure, including estimated price, travel time, distance, and system responsiveness; (3) Vehicle and system disclosure, including real-time vehicle and system status; and (4) Safety and emergency disclosure, detailing emergency handling features and procedures.
+Such disclosure could be implemented across multiple levels: (1) Service disclosure, including supply availability and service coverage; (2) Trip predictive disclosure, such as estimated system response time, pickup wait time and distance, and travel price; (3) Vehicle and system disclosure, including real-time vehicle and system status; and (4) Safety and emergency disclosure, detailing emergency handling features and procedures.
 These forms of system disclosure align with prior research emphasizing high system transparency as a means of establishing user trust in robotaxi~\cite{liu2025understanding}.